-APBT’s come in a variety of different colors including brindle, black, white, brown or a mix of all of them.
+APBT’s come in a variety of different colors, including brindle, black, white, brown, or a mix of all of them.
 Along with the label comes additional health conditions and often higher price tags.
-The American Pitbull Terrier is also often compared to the American Bulldog or compared to the Staffordshire Terrier even though they are different breeds.
+The American Pitbull Terrier is also often compared to the American Bulldog or compared to the Staffordshire Terrier, even though they are different breeds.
 They are also sometimes confused with the Dogo Argentino because they look similar.

-Rednose American Pitbull Terrier
+Red Nose American Pitbull Terrier

-If you are seeking a rednose American Pitbull Terrier be sure to work with an ethical breeder who can prove family lineage, and the health of the pups.
-Just because they often sell for a few thousand dollars does not mean that they have been bred correctly or well looked after, so be sure to do your own due diligence!
+If you are seeking a red nose American Pitbull Terrier be sure to work with an ethical breeder who can prove family lineage and the health of the pups.
+Just because they often sell for a few thousand dollars does not mean that they have been bred correctly or well looked after.
+Make sure to do your own due diligence!

-Bluenose American Pitbull Terrier
+Blue Nose American Pitbull Terrier

-A deficiency in melanin, which is as a result of the recessive color gene, also creates additional health issues and diseases, and it has been linked to skin allergies (which Pitbull type dogs are already prone to), heart diseases, eye conditions, increase in the chance of cancer and decreased immune system functionality.
+A deficiency in melanin, which is a result of the recessive color gene, also creates additional health issues and diseases.
+It has been linked to skin allergies (which Pitbull-type dogs are already prone to), heart diseases, eye conditions, an increase in the chance of cancer, and decreased immune system functionality.
 Which is all the more reason to work with a reputable breeder!

 American Staffordshire Terrier